goldbergyoni/javascript-testing-best-practices/readme.md

 Start by understanding the ubiquitous testing practices that are the foundation for any application tier.
 Then, delve into your area of choice: frontend/UI, backend, CI or maybe all of them?

 <br/>

+## 🚀 We have an [official Node.js starter - Practica.js](https://github.com/practicajs/practica).
+Use it to generate a new solution skeleton with testing baked in, Or just it to learn by testing code examples

 ### Written By Yoni Goldberg